 Surgical intervention may be recommended for some meniscus tears.
-During a minimally invasive arthroscopic meniscus repair, an OIOCJ specialist removes or repairs the torn meniscus.
+During a minimally invasive arthroscopic meniscus repair, one of our specialists removes or repairs the torn meniscus.
 Physical therapy is prescribed two weeks after surgery.
-An OIOCJ approved physical therapist helps patients regain strength, flexibility, and function.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+Our approved physical therapist helps patients regain strength, flexibility, and function.
+To schedule your appointment with a specialist, call our practice or visit our contact page.

 Wall, Brick, Toms River, Freehold, Red Bank, Lacey, Edison, Manahawkin

 Visit Urgent Care